ankaAR/bestiario5e/_creatures/dralmorrer-borngray.md

 ***Fey Ancestry.*** Dralmorrer has advantage on saving throws against being charmed, and magic can't put him to sleep.

-***Spellcasting.*** Dralmorrer is a 7th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 13, +5 to hit with spell attacks).
+***Lanzamiento de conjuros.*** Dralmorrer is a 7th-level spellcaster that uses Intelligence as his spellcasting ability (spell save DC 13, +5 to hit with spell attacks).
 Dralmorrer has the following spells prepared from the wizard spell list:

-* Cantrips (at will): fire bolt, prestidigitation, shocking grasp
+* Trucos (a voluntad): fire bolt, prestidigitation, shocking grasp

 * 1st level (4 slots): longstrider, magic missile, shield, thunderwave